edgedb/edgedb/docs/intro/projects.rst

   No `edgedb.toml` found in this repo or above.
   Do you want to initialize a new project?
 [Y/n]
   > Y
+  Specify the name of EdgeDB instance to use with this project
+  [default: my_instance]:
+  > my_instance
+  Checking EdgeDB versions...
-  Specify the version of EdgeDB to use with this project [2.x]:
+  Specify the version of EdgeDB to use with this project [default: 4.x]:
   > # (left blank for default)
-  Specify the name of EdgeDB instance to use with this project:
-  > my_instance
+  ...
+  Successfully installed 4.x+cc4f3b5
   Initializing EdgeDB instance...
-  Bootstrap complete.
-Server is up and running now.
+  Applying migrations...
+  Everything is up to date.
+Revision initial
-  Project initialialized.
+  Project initialized.
+  To connect to my_instance, run `edgedb`

 This command does a couple important things.